-Liberatore testified that he became self-employed in the field of search engine optimization in January 2020 but also stated he had merely begun training for his role in January 2020 and had not yet had clients or earned income prior to the COVID-19 pandemic.
-Liberatore further acknowledged he did not have a business license.
-Liberatore also acknowledged that he did not provide proof of his identity to ESD.
-In addition, Liberatore presented a letter and testimony from Chris Edwards concerning the training Liberatore undertook and the nature of the work Liberatore would have performed had the pandemic not occurred.
+Liberatore testified that he became self-employed in January 2020 but also stated he had merely begun training for his role in January 2020 and had not yet had clients or earned income prior to the COVID-19 pandemic.
+Liberatore further acknowledged he had not had any business expenses and believed customers would not have paid him directly but would have instead paid a third-party, Chris Edwards, for Liberatore's services.
+In addition, Liberatore presented a letter and testimony from Edwards concerning the training Liberatore undertook and the nature of the work Liberatore would have performed had the pandemic not occurred.